Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Ogunbowale will go up against a Colts squad that allows 109.6 rushing yards per game and is the NFL's 12th-ranked rush defense.
+- The Colts have the NFL's 12th-ranked defense against the run, allowing 109.6 yards per game.

-- Ogunbowale and the Jaguars will face off against the NFL's fourth-ranked defense in terms of rushing touchdowns allowed (10).
+- Ogunbowale and the Jaguars will face off against the NFL's fourth-ranked defense in terms of rushing touchdowns conceded (10).

 Recent Performances

-- In last week's matchup with the Patriots, Ogunbowale rushed for 36 yards on nine carries (averaging four yards per carry).
+- In last week's matchup against the Patriots, Ogunbowale carried the ball nine times for 36 yards (four yards per carry).

-- Ogunbowale added two catches for 32 yards and scored one receiving touchdown.
+- He also hauled in two passes for 32 yards and scored one touchdown through the air.

-- Over his last three outings, Ogunbowale has 94 rushing yards on 27 carries (31.3 yards per game), with one touchdown.
+- Ogunbowale has rushed for 94 yards on 27 carries (31.3 yards per game) with one touchdown in his last three games.

-- And he has added five catches for 52 yards (17.3 per game) and one receiving TD.
+- He also has five catches for 52 yards (17.3 ypg) and one touchdown.

 Ogunbowale's Jacksonville Teammates